- Prof. William Burrows, University of Washington, Seattle

 Design object oriented software with Unified Modeling Language (UML), an industry standard for specifying, visualizing and documenting the various aspects of software system.

-Model people or system external to the modeling business with business actor.
+Model people or external system with business actor.
 Model business functions with business use case.

-Add sub sequence diagram(s) to use case to represent the interaction between actor and use case in accomplishing the use case.
+Add sub sequence diagram(s) to use case to represent the interaction between actor and use case.

-Construct use case diagram with minimal effort through drag and drop.
-Just drag to create a new shape from an existing one.
+Draw use case diagram with simple drag and drop.
+Simply drag to create a new shape in the UML tool.
 No dummy actions.

 Maintain unlimited levels of abstraction layers whereby different perspectives of system and different amounts of details are exposed to developers.

 Dive into the sub diagram through the tiny resource icon that appear at bottom right of shape.
-Go back to the parent via the quick link at top left of diagram.
+Go back to the parent via the quick link.

 Describes structure of system by showing its classes, their attributes and operations in a UML class diagram.
 UML class diagram is a blueprint of the classes (code level) required to build a software system.
 Programmers implement a software system with the help of both the class diagram and the class specification.

-Edit attributes and operations directly in class diagram.
-Type (and return type) of attribute and operation is automatically mapped with the actual class.
+Directly rename attributes and operations in class shape.
+Type (and return type) are automatically mapped with the associated class.